How We Automated 80% of Our Client's Outbound Process (Case Study)

 A detailed case study of how Stellar Digital reduced a client's outbound costs by 60% and increased monthly meetings from 15 to 32 by automating their prospecting, enrichment, and outreach pipeline.

-In early 2025, a B2B SaaS client came to us with a predictable problem: two SDRs working full days, 15 meetings booked per month, and a cost structure that made the math painful.
-They were spending roughly $980 per meeting when you factored in salaries, tools, and manager time.
-They needed more meetings at lower cost.
-They also needed a system that would scale without hiring a third SDR.
+In early 2025 a B2B SaaS client came to us with the usual problem: two SDRs working full days, 15 meetings a month, and unit economics that didn't survive a calculator.
+They were spending roughly $980 per meeting once you factored in salaries, tools, and manager time.
+They needed more meetings at lower cost, and a system that would scale without hiring a third SDR.

-This is the case study of how we built their automated outbound pipeline, what each component does, and the results three months in.
+Here's how we built their automated outbound pipeline, what each piece does, and where things stood three months in.

-Before we did anything, we documented their existing process in detail.
+Before changing anything, we documented their existing process.
 What we found:

-Their SDR workflow before automation:- 2 SDRs working 45 hours per week each
+Their SDR workflow before automation:- 2 SDRs, 45 hours per week each

 - Time allocation per SDR per week:

-Out of 45 hours per week per rep, roughly 38 hours -- 84% -- were going to tasks that require no judgment.
-Research and data work that a systematic process would handle in minutes per contact was consuming entire days.
+Out of 45 hours a week, 38 hours (84%) were going to tasks that require no judgment.
+Research and data work that a real process handles in minutes per contact was eating entire days.

-Their monthly output:- Contacts reached: ~800 per month (both SDRs combined)
+Their monthly output:- Contacts reached: ~800/month (both SDRs combined)

 - Reply rate: 2.8%

-- Meetings booked from positives: 15 per month (7 didn't convert due to slow follow-up, lost in inbox, wrong contact)
+- Meetings booked from positives: 15/month (7 didn't convert because of slow follow-up, lost-in-inbox, wrong contact)

 - Cost per meeting: $980